Top of page

 The Elephant Trail at Battersea Power Station

-Hosted by Battersea Power Station in support of Elephant Family, this beautiful public art trail features sculptures from Elephant Parade and offers fun for all the family over the Easter period.
+Hosted by Battersea Power Station in support of Elephant Family, this beautiful public art trail features sculptures curated by Elephant Parade and offers fun for all the family over the Easter period.

 About the event